 “Hey Mumma!
 How come Daddy has a beer bottle, but you don’t?”
-I looked into my seven-year-old son’s gigantic, blue eyes.
+I looked into my seven-year-old son’s giant, blue eyes.
 He was sincerely curious.
 We were hosting a party in our backyard.
 I surveyed the scene while I gripped a lime seltzer in my hand.
 Most of our guests were lazily swinging beer bottles that reflected the late summer sun.
 They were laughing and chatting it up in small groups.
 All the kids were running around, squealing that high-pitched squeal only dogs can hear.
 All seemed right in the world.
 I looked back down at my boy and answered, “Because Mumma doesn’t drink, little love.”

 If only that were true…

-Just five minutes earlier, “Mumma” was in the bathroom, downing two vodka mini bottles to take the edge off.
+Just five minutes earlier, Mumma was in the bathroom, downing two vodka mini bottles to take the edge off.
 They were in the bathroom vanity.
 Hidden strategically in the travel case tucked behind the tampons.
 Because who the hell would think to look behind the tampons (brilliant, right?)
 Vodka makes her interesting.
 Vodka makes her worthy.

 Fuck it.
 Mumma is lying.
 I am lying.
 I’ve been drinking on and off in secret for over a year.
 I’ve been lying to my amazing husband, who thinks I’ve been sober this entire pandemic.
 He’s cheered me on, told me I’m doing great in the wake of personal issues with my parents, issues that would normally send me on a bender (spoiler alert: They did).

 To make matters worse, I just lied to my first-born son.
 I guess I told him what I wished for.
 Perhaps there’s some solace in knowing that.
 But not enough.
 Not nearly enough.
 The lies need to stop…